 - Children and youth between the ages of 6 and 9.

 - Currently in need of financial assistance

-- Loves football and is committed to weekly trainings and competitions.
+- Loves football and is committed to weekly trainings, studies session, mentoring and competitions.